Yamaha Unveils New Aventage AVR Range with Unprecedented HDMI 2.1 Support

-The RX-A8A, RX-A6A and RX-A4A AVRs claim the HDMI 2.1 high ground for two main reasons.
+Yamaha's RX-A8A, RX-A6A and RX-A4A AVRs claim the HDMI 2.1 high ground for two main reasons.
 First, rather than just carrying a single 2.1-version HDMI as most 2021 AVRs to date have done, all three of these new models carry no less than seven ports capable of delivering HDMI 2.1 features.

-The Aventage series HDMIs also avoid the HDMI 2.1 ‘bug’ that prevents current AVRs from Denon and Marantz and Yamaha’s own more affordable RX-V models from being able to play 4K at 120Hz from Xbox Series X consoles.
+Secondly, The Aventage series HDMIs also avoid the HDMI 2.1 ‘bug’ that prevents current AVRs from Denon and Marantz and Yamaha’s own more affordable RX-V models from being able to play 4K at 120Hz from Xbox Series X consoles.

 A solution of sorts to the Denon/Marantz HDMI ‘bug’ was recently announced, involving the rather cumbersome addition of an external converter box.
 And Yamaha has assured us during our communications about the new Aventage models that it’s also expecting to announce its own solution very soon.
 But really there’s no replacement for having so many HDMI 2.1 ports tidily built into a single (in the Aventages’ case, very attractive) product.

 With the HDMI 2.1 ports also supporting 8K, being able to potentially simultaneously connect a high-end PC, PS5 and Xbox Series X to one of the new Aventage models, while still having a bunch of cutting edge HDMIs to spare, will make them look seriously attractive to the increasingly important gamer market.